GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/index.md

 First, familiarize yourself with the [terminology]({% link before-install/terminology.md %}) and make sure that your environment meets the [prerequisites]({% link before-install/prerequisites.md %}).

 Then you can continue with the [deployment of the solution]({% link deployment/deployment.md %}).

+The source code for the solution is [hosted in GitHub](https://github.com/GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration).